Guruprasanna02/LetsConnect-chat_app/README.md

-* To start the application on host machine, clone this repo to your local machine and run the following commands in terminal -
+* To start the application on host machine, clone this repo to your local machine and run the following commands in terminal:

 `npm install`

 `npm start`

 **_Make sure that you have node and npm installed in host machine_**